f-keys/Windows-Active-Directory-Hacking/README.md

   - Control physical access to devices and keep an accurate inventory of MFPs and their locations.

 ---
+### Different ways of gaining shell access
+- 1a Throught metaspolit.
+There is a module called psexec.
+The Metasploit psexec module uses valid Windows credentials to create a service on a remote host and run a payload, giving you an interactive shell (or meterpreter) on that machine.
+This is very noisy and can get picked up in live environment
 # Windows-Active-Directory-Hacking
 The repo contains information on how to hack a windows active directory.
 REFERENCE: TCM ACADEMY Active Directory Overview